justincbagley/piranha/README.md

 ### Installation

 :computer: As ```PIrANHA``` is primarily composed of UNIX shell scripts and customized R scripts, it is well suited for running on a variety of types of machines, especially UNIX/LINUX-like systems that are now commonplace in personal computing and dedicated supercomputer cluster facilities.
-The UNIX shell is common to all Linux systems and mac OS X. Installing ```PIrANHA``` is thus very simple, because these systems come with the shell preinstalled; thus ```PIrANHA``` should run "out-of-the-box" from most any folder on your machine.
+The UNIX shell is common to all Linux systems and mac OS X. Using ```PIrANHA``` is thus very straightforward, because these systems come with the shell preinstalled.
 To install ```PIrANHA```, simply clone this repository and modify permissions, as follows:

 ```
 $ cd ~